Transform Your Neovim into an IDE: A Step-by-Step Guide

 -- 'default' (recommended) for mappings similar to built-in completions (C-y to accept)

--- 'super-tab' for mappings similar to vscode (tab to accept)
+-- 'super-tab' for mappings similar to VSCode (tab to accept)

 -- 'enter' for enter to accept